How Much Does an MRI Machine Cost – Complete Overview

 Their price range?

 One of the biggest advantages of the 3T MRI machine is its ability to reduce image noise.
-In addition, the 3T MRIs are great for visualizing very fine details, such as the vessels of the brain or heart.
+Hereby, the 3T MRIs are great for visualizing very fine details, such as vessels of the brain and heart.

 Again, the price of the used systems depends on the year of manufacture.
-3T MRIs produced before 2006 cost around 200.000 euros such as the Philips Achieva and Philips Intera.

 Gradient Strength and Slew Rate

-Together, the gradient strength and slew rate are the engines that bring your MRI machine to its top performance.
+Together, gradient strength and slew rate are the engines that bring your MRI machine to its top performance.